vbookshelf/Private-Audio-Transcriber-MLX/README.md

 - <strong>Self-Contained Single-File Architecture:</strong> The frontend and backend code is contained in a single ```app.py``` file.
 This "see the entire picture at once" design makes the codebase easy to audit for security and privacy.
 It also makes the code highly maintainable through AI collaboration.
 Developers can share the entire codebase with an AI assistant in a single prompt.
 This enables them to add features or fix bugs immediately rather than logging GitHub issues and waiting for responses.

 - <strong>"Double-Click to Run" Accessibility:</strong> Through a simple ```.command``` MacOS script, the application can be launched without needing to use the command line.
 This makes it accessible to non-programmers.
+- <strong>Translation support</strong>: Version 2.0 has a translation feature that supports more than 60 languages.

 <br>